arielgabbay/tau-0627.2011/README.md

 # AutoPRAAT

+## Overview

+This project was made to assist speech analysis using Praat by automating various processes.

+Using a Praat script and a supplementary Python script, you can extract data from a sound in Praat to a file which can then be passed to other utilities in the project for manipulation.

 ## Prerequisites

 You'll need Praat and Python 3 installed on your computer.
 The Python scripts require the `numpy` and `pandas` packages.